tuongphantrue/tech-price-mailer/README.md

 ## Notes

+- The workflow needs write access to push its dedup state branch.
+It requests this itself (`permissions: contents: write` at the top of `send-tech-price.yml`), but some accounts/orgs override that and force the token to read-only regardless.
+If the "Persist dedup state to state branch" step fails with `403` / `Permission ... denied` / `exit code 128`, go to **Settings -> Actions -> General -> Workflow permissions** in your repo and select **"Read and write permissions"**, then re-run the workflow.
 - GitHub Actions free tier includes 2,000 minutes/month for private repos.
 - You can also trigger it manually anytime via the "Run workflow" button.
 - If the run fails, check the Actions tab -> the failed run -> logs.
 Common